soarqin/DSP_Mods/CheatEnabler/README.md

 ## Changlog
 * 2.3.1
   + Add UXAssist to dependencies in manifest.
 * 2.3.0
   + Move some functions to an individual mod: [UXAssist](https://dsp.thunderstore.io/package/soarqin/UXAssist)
   + Depends on [UXAssist](https://dsp.thunderstore.io/package/soarqin/UXAssist) now, so that config panel is unified with UXAssist.
+  + Remove `LCtrl+A` from Dev Shortcuts, to avoid misoperation.
+  + Infinite bots/drones/vessels in `Architect mode` now.
 * 2.2.7
   + New function: `Construct only nodes but frames`
   + Opening config panel does not close inventory panel now
   + Remove `Input direction conflict` check while using `Remove some build conditions`
   + Fix a bug that prevents `Belt signal alt format` from switching number formats for current belt signals
 * 2.2.6
   + New function: `Stop ejectors when available nodes are all filled up`
   + Fix a bug that absorb solar sails on unfinised nodes
 * 2.2.5
   + Skip all intermediate states and absorb solar sails instantly while enable `Quick absorb`, `Skip bullet period` and `Skip absorption period` at the same time.
   + Fix a problem that `Quick absorb` does not absorb all solar sails instantly when most nodes are full.
   + Fix crash while using with some mods
 * 2.2.4
   + New function: `Enable player actions in globe view`
   + Fix UI bug